kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ## Drawbacks

-- Adds complexity to the scheduler's allocation logic and cache reconstruction
+- Adds a new cache dimension (`AffinityStates`) to the scheduler's allocation tracking, increasing the surface area for reconstruction bugs on restart
 - Once a device is locked, its effective affinity cannot change until all claims on that device are released
 - Fragmentation risk remains if affinity values are too fine-grained